hodanov/3bit-rgb-color-animation/README.md

 ## Requirements

-The slider requires the following to run:
+This requires the following to run:

 - jQuery
 - jQuery color animation